-The following describes the grievance procedures available to graduate students enrolled in programs and courses within the SHS.
-This policy also applies to undergraduates enrolled in courses for credit toward a graduate degree.
-These procedures address issues that arise from, relate to, or directly impact a student's academic activities or performance, such as assignment and evaluation of academic work during the time in which a student is attempting to fulfill the requirements of a particular course or degree.
-These procedures afford students and the school an opportunity to resolve grievances in a timely and equitable manner.
+The following describes the grievance procedures available to all SHS students.
+These procedures address issues that arise from, relate to, or directly impact a student's academic activities or performance, such as assignments and evaluation of academic work when a student is attempting to fulfill the requirements of a particular course or degree.
+These procedures allow students and the SHS an opportunity to resolve grievances promptly and equitably.